The End Of AMD

 How to Play AMD

-Could AMD pull back?..
+Could AMD pull back?
 Sure, of course it can.
 Will it?
 Who knows?
 It is very hard to nail short-term moves with precision.
 However, we can use stock options if we do not want to outright own the stock.
 I am going to present a few ways to do this.
 Disclaimer: This is not investment advice.
 Yes, you can lose money.
 Options are very risky.

-Disclaimer out of the way, lets look at a few things we can do for either situation, be it AMD goes up, down, sideways, or if we just want to insure against loss.
+Disclaimer out of the way, let's look at a few things we can do for either situation, be it AMD goes up, down, sideways, or if we just want to insure against loss.

 Note: We are going to keep it pretty basic here.
 How an option price is structured will not be covered, nor will every conceivable option play.
 If you understand options, you might want to skip this part.
-If you want to learn advanced plays with options, we enjoyed reading "The Options Playbook" by Brian Overby ISBN 978-0-615-30814-2
+If you want to learn advanced plays with options, we enjoyed reading "The Options Playbook" by Brian Overby.

 If you think AMD is going to blast off to the moon then you could simply buy calls.
-Calls allow you to control 100 shares of stock per contract for X amount of time -- typically days to years (via LEAPS) and at a certain strike (these are contract terms that you can use the contract at).
-Lets look at an example:
+Calls allow you to control 100 shares of stock per contract for X amount of time - typically days to years (via LEAPS) and at a certain strike (these are contract terms that you can use the contract at).
+Let's look at an example:

 Below is a January 27, 2017 "Call" on the left side and a "Put" on the right.
 Both have a strike price of 11.50 (as shown in the middle of the picture).

-So let's say you thought AMD was going to rocket up -- you might buy this Call at the highlighted ask of 1.00 per share.
-Since all contracts represent 100 shares, this is 100 dollars per contract.
+So let's say you thought AMD was going to rocket up - you might buy this Call at the highlighted ask of 1.00 per share.
+Since all contracts represent 100 shares, this is $100 per contract.
 If you were to buy it between now and Jan 27th, you could at any time resell the contract or execute it and take possession of 100 shares of AMD at 11.50 per share.
 Granted, each day that goes by has time decay built in the contract.

 Each day it gets closer to expiration and becomes fractionally worth less and less.
 You need to be correct on your timing if you are buying, otherwise time decay will eat that option price alive till it becomes very, very little.
-However.. you can also sell calls against stock you own (if you want to play as the house.)
+However, you can also sell calls against stock you own (if you want to play as the house.)

 Covered Calls

 If you own the stock, you can sell a covered call against it.
 Basically, you are going from the buyer (in the above example), to the seller of the contract.
 Thus, if you own 100 shares, you can sell 1x contract at .96 cents to 1.00 (the bid and ask in the above).
 Thus, you are under the obligation to sell the buyer at any given moment 100 shares at 11.50.
 Once the contract is up, (and if the stock price is over 11.50), your shares will get "called" away and you will get compensated 11.50 per share.

 If it is under 11.50, the contract expires worthless and you are free to write another (if you like).
 Granted, you might miss out on great runs, but you can make pretty good percent gains per month.
 We like to sell a portion of our holdings in various stocks each month, say, one-fourth of what we own.
 This way, we generate month-to-month income if the stock is in a sideways motion, and yet have a large chunk in reserve in case of a big run up.

 Basic Bearish Play

 If you think AMD is going to implode, you might look at buying Puts.
 This allows you to bet that AMD is going to implode.
-AMD is running roughly in the 11.50's per share.
-Let's say you think its going to implode to 8 in the next couple of months.
+AMD is running roughly in the 11.50s per share.
+Let's say you think it's going to implode to 8 in the next couple of months.
 You go out and find a strike of 8 and buy the puts for the time frame that works for you (and hope you are correct).
 IF AMD does a huge pullback, you might come out very profitable.
 However, time decay is a factor here and is working against you.

 Insurance Plays

-Back in the 2012's (give or take) our brave author owned a healthy amount of a rapidly-growing company called OCZ.
-They were rumored to be in buyout talks with Seagate and some enterprising soul actually found the corporate jet tail number in some SEC documents.
+Back in the 2012s (give or take), our brave author owned a healthy amount of a rapidly-growing company called OCZ.
+They were rumored to be in buyout talks with Seagate (NASDAQ:STX) and some enterprising soul actually found the corporate jet tail number in some SEC documents.
 Needless to say, we joyfully watched the plane take off from Seagate HQ and land near OCZ HQ.
 Earnings were due to arrive and they came! and went! with no news.

-Then... as the author was feeling that feeling of impending doom in his stomach... the CEO of OCZ came out and announced to the world that they had lied and cooked the books to the tune of hundred of millions.
+Then... as the author was feeling that feeling of impending doom in his stomach... the CEO of OCZ came out and announced to the world that they had lied and cooked the books to the tune of hundreds of millions.
 The stock imploded from 9 and opened at a mere 2'ish.
-Sure -- a rare event -- but now, when we have that nervous feeling, we throw that risk on someone else via the cheap puts we purchase.
+Sure - a rare event - but now, when we have that nervous feeling, we throw that risk on someone else via the cheap puts we purchase.

 Currently, we own puts at a 7 strike in AMD for the month of January.
 Since our cost average is 6.58, this protects us from a devastating loss at an extremely cheap cost.
 Granted, if AMD drops, we are losing massive amounts of profit, but this is the price for buying super-cheap puts.
 It is a risk we can sleep with at night.

 Crystal Ball Predictions

-Short term what AMD does is our crystal ball vs your crystal ball.
+Short term what AMD does is our crystal ball vs. your crystal ball.
 Anything could happen.
 AMD has had a great run up.
 However, it is running up because it has tons of potential catalysts that people are just starting to realize.
 Could it go higher?
 Of course!
 Lower?
 Absolutely.
 Maybe Ryzen is not as competitive as it could be?

 Maybe AMD does not announce anything during CES?
-Maybe next quarters earning are low?
+Maybe next quarter's earnings are low?
 It is impossible to say.
 Long term though, we have several positive events lined out and several opportunities for growth in markets that are virtually untapped for AMD.
 The end of AMD as we knew it is at hand.
 We are entering a new era for the company.
-Long term -- AMD is a winner.
+Long term - AMD is a winner.

-Do your own research, options are very risky.
+Disclaimer: Do your own research, options are very risky.
 If you have no idea what you are doing read, study, trade on paper, and get an investment advisor to guide you along the way.

 If you liked this article please follow me.